nickybakes/Bullet-Hell-Basketball/README.md

 - Bullet Hell Basketball is designed to be easy to pick up by anybody and lead to fierce competition quickly
 - The controls are very simple: standard left and right movement, jump, and an "action button".
 The simple controls allow you to play with 2 people on 1 keyboard, so a quick 1v1 can break out at any moment
 - The "action button" is contextual.
-When you have the ball, pressing it will shoot a targeted or non-targeted shot to the opponent's basket depending on whether you are on the opponent's half or your half of the court respectively.
+When you have the ball, pressing it will shoot a targeted or non-targeted shot to the opponent's basket depending on whether you are in the opponent's half or your half of the court respectively.
 - When you don't have a ball, pressing it does a Swipe.
 You can swipe players to steal the ball and knock them back, swipe powerups to activate them, and swipe the ball to perform a targeted shot from any distance called a "Swipe Shot"
 - Targeted shots will automatically create a perfect arc into the basket, and display the arc to communicate that to the player
 - Players always face the ball, or face the opponents basket if they have the ball.
 Simply touching a loose ball will pick it up automatically